vifm − vi file manager

 %S − number of showed files

-%= − separation point between left and right align
+%= − separation point between left and right align items

 %% − percent sign